henrikvilhelmberglund/strapi-on-render/README.md

+# Archived due to not using right now

+It works though!
+But for convenience (need multiple Strapi servers) running locally instead.

+Original readme below!

 # Deploy Strapi to Render

 This is a sample [Strapi](https://strapi.io/) app, configured for deployment to [Render](https://render.com).
 It uses a SQLite database, which is stored on a [persistent disk](https://render.com/docs/disks) along with uploaded Media Library files.